obsidianmd/obsidian-help/fa/Getting started/Glossary.md

 A **plugin** extends Obsidian with additional features.

-- [[Core plugins]] are written by the Obsidian team and included by default.
+- [[en/Plugins/Core plugins]] are written by the Obsidian team and included by default.
 - [[Community plugins]] are written by third-party plugin developers and needs to be [[Community plugins#Install a community plugin|installed]] before you can use them.

 You can [build your own plugin](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin).